manuGil/GEDSys/dev-notes.md

 # Frost server as docker container
 For the sake of testing the language transformation, the demo data that comes with FROST is enough

+- TODO: find out if sensor thing api can do coordinates transformation
+    - R. I could not find evidence that the API can do coordinate transformation.